 ④ No More Plastic: Synthetic chemicals like BPA found in plastics can mimic hormones and interfere with or disrupt the delicate hormone balance.
 Think twice about plastics and swap plastic food storage containers with glass or stainless steel.

 ⑤ Avoid Processed And Packaged Foods: Many artificial additives creep into processed foods during the production process.
-Whilst this is not limited to processed foods, many GMO ingredients find their way into processed snacks.
+While not just limited to processed foods, many GMO ingredients find their way into processed snacks.
 GMOs are often linked to estrogen imbalance.

 ⑥ Eat Regularly: Make sure you don’t skip meals.
 This will help keep ghrelin, the “hunger hormone” at bay and help you to avoid binge eating.